hgoldstein95/hgoldstein95.github.io/_drafts/pl-descriptivism.md

 examine the way people _actually use_ a language, without passing judgment on whether or not their usage is correct.

-For example, a prescriptive linguist might argue that
+For example, a prescriptive linguist might insist that "ten items or less" is incorrect English.

-> Well then,,,

-is incorrect English.
-Three commas in a row ",,," means nothing in "Standard English", and thus it is wrong.
-On the other hand, a descriptivist might notice that when younger people on the internet say

-> Well then,,,

-instead of

-> Well then...

-they mean something slightly different.[^1] The descriptivist asks what the language users are gaining by bending the so-called rules, whereas the prescriptivist is adamant that the rules should be followed.

-[^1]:
-    I don't actually understand the full nuance, but from what I've gathered the ",,," version is either more ironic or more dramatic than the standard "..." used to mean trailing off.
+The word "less" is for collective nouns; "fewer" should be used for discrete items.
+Meanwhile, a descriptivist would likely point out that no one is ever confused by the phrase "ten items or less" and note that the less/fewer divide isn't as firm as some might think.
+The descriptivist only seeks to understand how language is used, whereas the prescriptivist is adamant that "the rules" should be followed.

 What does any of this have to do with programming languages?
 Maybe nothing, but I think I've noticed a bit of a prescriptivist streak in myself and other PL people that I'd like to explore a